 4. You have been on active duty as an RCMP police officer or as a member of the Regular Force of the Canadian Armed Forces for a minimum of 12 consecutive months before the final application deadline.

-You will be required to give complete information on your residency status and residency history in Section 2 of your application.
+You will be required to provide complete information on your residency status and residency history in Section 2 of your application.

 Additionally, to be eligible to apply, all applicants must have completed or be on track to complete a 90 to 120 credit hour baccalaureate degree from an accredited institution prior to matriculation.